11x-dev/lesson-8-last-visited-page/README.md

 ***Solution***
 *******************

-You can view the exact code changes needed to solve this coding challenge here: https://github.com/ScriabinOp8No12/avatar-name-enhancement-11xdev/pull/1/files#diff-b2d4e7413aed9dc28d0b0bff2da03c27287e6a913f633d142273f17379227410
+You can view the exact code changes needed to solve this coding challenge here: https://github.com/ScriabinOp8No12/lesson-8-last-visited-page-11xdev/pull/1/files#diff-b1d807d78a9570aab1a6460c61463ac56400bd81c156e08d151f459a4af411e6

 This branch contains the lesson 8 last visited page enhancement - you can test that the functionality works as intended in your browser.

 1. We'll want to use local storage for storing the last visited lesson 8 page the user was on.
-We can use React's useEffect with useLocation to track changes in the url.
-We shouldn't be too concerned with the amount of times the useEffect fires, as it only triggers when the url changes.
+We can use React's useEffect and useLocation to track changes in the url.

-We'll want to add code in the file:
+We'll want to add code in the following file:

 ```
 src/views/Lessons/Puzzles.tsx
 ```

-The code addition should look something like this:
+The added code should look something like this:

 import { useLocation } from "react-router-dom";